curtsheller/laravel-repository/README.md

 Laravel Repositories is used to abstract the data layer, making our application more flexible to maintain.

-#### Forked from: [iEgria/l5-repository](https://github.com/iEgria/l5-repository) which was forked from [prettus/l5-repository, 2.9.*](https://github.com/andersao/l5-repository/tree/2.0.14).
-The wasn't being updaated for the laastest Laravel versn or just took waasa to long.
+#### Forked from: [iEgria/l5-repository](https://github.com/iEgria/l5-repository) which was forked from [prettus/l5-repository, 2.9.*](https://github.com/andersao/l5-repository).
+The wasn't being updated for the latest Laravel version or just took was to long to update.

 (_docs from andersao/l5-repository_)

 You want to know a little more about the Repository pattern?
 [Read this great article](http://bit.ly/1IdmRNS).

 ## Table of Contents